codes-witch/NLG_Klumpp_Verratti/ReadMe.md

 ## Files

 Most code has been written by the original authors; however, we have considerably reduced it by deleting functions that were not used for our purposes.
+The original code is hosted in [this repository](https://github.com/windweller/Pragmatic-ISIC/).
+The authors also mention that the CUB captioning model is modified from https://github.com/salaniz/pytorch-gve-lrcn.

 The code we have written can be found in the files `two_issues.py` and `issue_alignment.py`.
 We have also extended the `evaluation_notes.py` file to generate captions for the literal speaker